Perceived Organizational Support (POS)

 Work autonomy increases production and ensures that employees maintain their own responsibility and remain loyal to the organization.
 It makes them independent and confident and encourages them to do the job well.

-The right facilities, good and up-to-date tools, and a pleasant work/ rest arrangement are also part of the working conditions and increase Perceived Organizational Support.
+The right facilities, good and up-to-date tools, and a pleasant work/ rest arrangement are also part of the working conditions and increase POS.

 Employees have a general perception of the extent to which an organization values their labour contributions and cares about their well-being.